 You don’t want to have to access a dashboard for a form builder simply to download information and files which then needs uploading somewhere else.

-You particularly need to watch for client intake form builders that don’t allow anyone external to your organisation or without specific software to upload files.
+You particularly need to watch for client intake form builders that don’t allow anyone external to your organization or without specific software to upload files.
 This can be quite restricting.

-To improve organisation and workflow, ensure that all content and files from new client intake forms are already organised when they appear in your cloud storage solution or CRM.
+To improve organization and workflow, ensure that all content and files from new client intake forms are already organized when they appear in your cloud storage solution or CRM tool like Salesforce.
 This will save you time manually sorting this information.

-For example, you can choose to organise content and files in a folder using the name of your contact.
+For example, you can choose to organize content and files in a folder using the name of your contact.

 - Have you asked for all the information and records you need?